Research Article | Open Access

 al., 2014).
 Unfulfilled expectations in these areas are strongly associated

-in the late 1960s reflected growing recognition of individual well-being within
+1960s reflected growing recognition of individual well-being within marriage

-marriage (Cherlin, 2004).
-While these reforms reduced barriers for individuals
+(Cherlin, 2004).
+While these reforms reduced barriers for individuals in unsafe

-in unsafe or irreparably distressed marriages, population-level data indicate
+or irreparably distressed marriages, population-level data indicate that

 outcomes.
 Divorce rates remain higher in second and subsequent marriages than